The Kai Ken comes from Japan where it is somewhat revered as a dog.

-This is where you have to be honest with your own self before you go ahead and purchase your Kai Ken puppy in order to reduce the chances of you feeling that you have actually made the incorrect decision.
+This is where you have to be honest with yourself before you go ahead and purchase your Kai Ken puppy to reduce the chances of you feeling that you have made the incorrect decision.

 Remember that this is a medium-sized dog, and it does have a significant amount of power, so think along these lines as you work through our guide.

 Have you ever owned a dog of this size before?